tinymce/tinymce-docs/plugins/formatpainter.md

 controls: toolbar button
 ---

-The `Format Painter` plugin allows a user to copy and paste formatting from one location to another, such as font style and size.
+The Format Painter plugin allows a user to copy and paste formatting from one location to another, such as font style and size.
 The format painter is capable of working with a wide variety of formats such as inline and block formats and styles such as table styles.

+Format Painter is a premium plugin from Tiny.
+Please see the [Premium features]({{site.baseurl}}/enterprise/formatpainter/) section for all the buying options.

+Once you have obtained the Format Painter plugin, refer to the following instructions for using it.

 The format painter is accessed using either keyboard shortcuts or a toolbar button.

-## Live example

-{% include codepen.html id="format-painter" %}

 ##### Example